Kaskouy/ANAIS/README.md

 ## Presentation

-ANAIS is a mod for SFS (Spaceflight Simulator) that replaces the game navigation system with a much more elaborated and versatile one.
+ANAIS is a mod for SFS (Spaceflight Simulator) that replaces the game navigation system with a much more elaborated one.

-Space navigation obeys to special rules.
-Objects in space usually travel at very high speeds, fuel is a scarce resource, and trajectories hard to predict.
-It makes the space rendez-vous a real but yet crucial challenge.
+Trajectories in space are hard to predict.
+Whether you aim for another planet or another craft, it's hard to figure a trajectory that leads you to your target without wasting tons of fuel.
+ANAIS automatically calculates the most efficient trajectory for you and tells you how to perform your burn maneuvers.

-ANAIS helps you in that regard, and automatically calculates for you an optimized trajectory to perform your rendez-vous with minimal effort.
+ANAIS is suited for beginners to help them with basic maneuvers, but also provides a whole panel of options for experienced players to help them setting up complex trajectories involving advanced maneuvers like gravity assist.

 ## How does it work?